NFL Preseason Roundup: Kirk Cousins Deals in Vikings Debut

 Johnson didn't get to finish what he started on the game's first drive, but his two carries for 28 yards got the Cardinals deep into Chargers territory.

-Is 14 yards a carry good?
+Is 14 yards per carry good?
 It sounds good.

 In related news, the Chargers run defense (which ranked 31st in the NFL last year) is still apparently horrible.